Tag Archive for: keeping baby healthy

 • Prevent dehydration – fluids and frequent smaller feedings, suction nose just before feeding.

 • Saline nose drops with gentle suctioning.
+We like the Nose Frida over a bulb syringe if you can stomach it!

 • Keep a cool mist humidifier running as much as possible.

 • Manage fever and discomfort with skin to skin, cool compresses and OTC meds – acetaminophen before 6 months of age, ibuprofen is ok after 6 months.
+Your pediatrician should have dosing recommendations.

 Avoid the following for infants: